ibm-cloud-docs/key-protect/concepts/key-rotation.md

 Root keys can be rotated manually or on a schedule set by the owner of the key.
 The option you choose depends on your preferences and the needs of your use case.

-* **Setting a rotation policy**
+### Setting a rotation policy
+{: #setting-rotation-policy}

 The simplest key rotation option, setting an [automatic rotation interval](/docs/key-protect?topic=key-protect-key-rotation#rotation-frequency) means root keys are updated without further effort from the user.
 These rotations can be set at 30 day intervals (in other words, every 30 days, or 60 days, or 90 days, up to 12 months, or 720 days).
 This policy can be managed in the UI or by using the {{site.data.keyword.keymanagementserviceshort}} API.
 For more information about how to set a rotation policy, check out [Setting a rotation policy](/docs/key-protect?topic=key-protect-set-rotation-policy).
 The process can also be set using the [CLI](/docs/key-protect?topic=key-protect-key-protect-cli-reference#kp-key-policy-update-rotation).

 To rotate a key that you initially imported to the service, you must generate and provide new key material for the key with each rotation.
 As a result, automatic rotation policies are not available for keys that have imported key material.
 Imported root keys must therefore be rotated manually.
 Note that the metadata for imported keys, such as the key ID, do not change when the key is rotated, just as with a key generated with {{site.data.keyword.keymanagementserviceshort}}.

-* **Rotating keys manually**
+### Rotating keys manually
+{: #rotating-keys-manually}

 As a security admin, you might want to have more control over the frequency of rotation for your root keys.
 If you don't want to set an automatic rotation policy for a key, you can manually create a new key to replace an existing key, and then update your applications so that they reference the new key.

     To simplify this process, you can use {{site.data.keyword.keymanagementserviceshort}} to rotate the root key at any time.
 In this scenario, {{site.data.keyword.keymanagementserviceshort}} creates and replaces the key on your behalf with each rotation request.
 The metadata and key ID of the key will not change.
 For more information about to manually rotate a key, check out [Manually rotating keys](/docs/key-protect?topic=key-protect-rotate-keys).